Heptatron/CodeHS-Auto-Replace-Shortcuts/README.md

 4. Following your chosen application's instructions, paste it into the userscript field, replacing all existing contents that may exist in that field.

+5. Your chosen application should have instructions on how to use the scripts with your browser, and how to access them.

 ## **Usage Instructions**

 This code will automatically replace user-defined shortcuts in the CodeHS editor with a user - defined code segment.